Skip to main content

 Over-stuffing the taquitos: Two tablespoons of chicken filling per taquitos using 4- to 5-inch tortillas is the magic number here!
 If there’s too much, the taquitos could unroll and fall apart.

 Not adding oil: Oil is a non-negotiable!
-We need to spray both sides of the taquitos before air frying to prevent the tortillas from burning and to achieve the amazing golden brown colour we’re looking for.
+We need to spray both sides of the taquitos before air frying to prevent the tortillas from burning and to achieve the amazing golden brown color we’re looking for.
 We want some crunch without a char!
 Here’s how the dry taquito looks like without oil.

 There’s a reason traditionally taquitos are shallow fried - the oil really helps!